Prince of Wales tea blend: History

+Indeed, "Keemun" isn't even mentioned!

 As with many tea blends, such as Earl Grey and English breakfast, there is no set formula for what teas go into a Prince of Wales blend.
-Many are now produced.
+Many tea companies now produce blends with this name.
 In Germany the Paul Schrader GmbH & Co.
 KG Bremen (founded in 1921) has offered a version since 1958 consisting of Chinese black teas and Darjeeling with a pinch of Lapsang souchong.
-However, this is a misapplication of the name "Prince of Wales" as applied to the tea blends, since the recipe is specific and quite well-known.